blackpuppy/docs/en/core-libraries/caching.rst

   This makes it very fast, and able to provide atomic read/write features.
   By default CakePHP in 2.0-2.2 will use this cache engine if it's available.
 * ``Wincache`` Wincache uses the `Wincache <http://php.net/wincache>`_ extension.
 Wincache is similar to APC in features and performance, but optimized for Windows and IIS.
 * ``XcacheEngine`` `Xcache <http://xcache.lighttpd.net/>`_
   is a PHP extension that provides similar features to APC.
 * ``MemcacheEngine`` Uses the `Memcache <http://php.net/memcache>`_
   extension.
 Memcache provides a very fast cache system that can be distributed across many servers, and provides atomic operations.
+* ``MemcachedEngine`` Uses the `Memcached <http://php.net/memcached>`_
+  extension.
+It also interfaces with memcache but provides better performance.
 * ``RedisEngine`` Uses the `phpredis <https://github.com/nicolasff/phpredis>`_
   extension.
 Redis provides a fast and persistent cache system similar to memcached, also provides atomic operations.

 .. versionchanged:: 2.3
     FileEngine is always the default cache engine.
 In the past a number of people had difficulty setting up and deploying APC correctly both in cli + web.
     Using files should make setting up CakePHP simpler for new developers.

+.. versionchanged:: 2.5
+    The Memcached engine was added.
+And the Memcache engine was deprecated.

 Regardless of the CacheEngine you choose to use, your application interacts with :php:class:`Cache` in a consistent manner.
 This means you can easily swap cache engines as your application grows.
 In addition to the :php:class:`Cache` class, the :doc:`/core-libraries/helpers/cache` allows for full page caching, which can greatly improve performance as well.